tubalptekin/tugba-alptekin-BA-Portfolio/Case-Studies/Video Watching Module /README.md

-#📺 Video Watching Module – Business Analysis
+# 🎬 Video Watching Module – Business Analysis

-The Video Watching Module is a core feature of an e-learning platform that enables users to watch videos, track their progress, and seamlessly continue where they left off.
+This module describes how users watch, pause, and continue videos inside an e-learning platform.
-This analysis focuses on user behavior, progress tracking, and the “Continue Watching” experience.
+The focus of this analysis is the **“Continue Watching”** feature, progress tracking, and a seamless video playback experience.

+---

-##⭐ 1.
+## 📌 1.
 Overview

-This module covers how users interact with video content, how the system saves their progress, and how previously watched videos are retrieved.
-It also defines the logic behind the Continue Watching modal and user experience improvements.
+The Video Watching Module enables users to:
+- Watch selected content
+- Automatically save watch progress
+- Resume videos from the last watched timestamp
+- Track completed or ongoing videos
+- View recently watched content

+This module is essential for user engagement, retention, and overall learning continuity in digital platforms.

+---

-##⭐ 2.
+## 🧩 2.
 User Stories

-US-01 – Watch Video
+**US-01 – Watch Video**
 As a user, I want to watch a selected video so that I can follow the lesson or content.

-US-02 – Auto-Save Progress
+**US-02 – Auto-Save Progress**

-As a user, I want the system to automatically save my progress so I don’t lose my place.
+As a user, I want the system to automatically save my watch progress so that I don’t lose my place.

-US-03 – Continue Watching
+**US-03 – Continue Watching**

-As a user, I want to continue a video from where I left off so I don’t have to search manually.
+As a user, I want to continue watching from where I left off so that I don’t waste time finding my place.

-US-04 – View Recently Watched Videos
+**US-04 – View Last Watched Videos**

-As a user, I want to see my last watched videos so I can easily return to ongoing lessons.
+As a user, I want to see a list of my recently watched videos so I can quickly resume learning.

-US-05 – Completion Tracking
+**US-05 – Completion Tracking**

-As a user, I want videos to be marked as completed so I can track my learning progress.
+As a user, I want the system to mark videos as completed so I can measure my learning progress.

+---

-##⭐ 3.
+## ✔️ 3.
 Acceptance Criteria

-AC – Auto Save Progress

-Progress is saved every 10 seconds.
+### **AC for US-02 – Auto-Save Progress**
+- System auto-saves the timestamp every 10 seconds

-Progress is saved when the user closes or pauses the video.
+- System saves progress when user closes the video

-Progress updates instantly when the user seeks the timeline.
+- System updates timestamp when user seeks forward or backward

-Timestamp is stored in the user profile data.
+- Saved progress is stored in user profile

-AC – Continue Watching
+### **AC for US-03 – Continue Watching**

-If progress > 0, show “Continue from {timestamp}?” modal.
+- If progress > 0, system displays “Continue from last position?”

-YES → Play from saved timestamp.

-NO → Play from start.
+- If user clicks **YES**, video resumes from saved timestamp
+- If user clicks **NO**, video starts from the beginning

-When progress = 100%, show “Completed” state instead.
+- If progress = 100%, system shows the “Completed” state

-AC – Recently Watched List

-Show thumbnails + title + last watched timestamp.

-Sort videos by last activity (descending).

-Clicking item opens video from saved point.
+---

-##⭐ 4.
+## 🔍 4.
 Use Case – Continue Watching

-Actor: User
+**Actor:** User
-Precondition: A saved timestamp exists for the selected video.

-Main Flow
+**Precondition:** User has a saved watch progress

+**Main Flow:**
-User opens video page.
+1. User opens video

-System checks saved progress.
+2. System checks saved timestamp

-System displays “Continue where you left off?”
+3. System displays continue prompt

-User selects YES/NO.
+4. User selects option

-System starts playback according to choice.
+5. System starts playback accordingly

-Alternate Flow
+**Alternate Flow:**

-If user has no saved progress → Start from 0:00.
+- No saved progress → Start at 0:00

-If video is marked as completed → Show "Rewatch" option.
+- Progress = 100% → Show “Rewatch” option

+---

-##⭐ 5.
-System Flow Diagram
+## 🔄 5.
+System Flow (Flowchart)

--(Flowchart PNG will be added here once designed)-
+📌 *Flowchart image will be added here.*
+`/flowcharts/video-module-flow.png`

+---

-##⭐ 6.
+## 🖼️ 6.
 Wireframes

+📌 *Wireframes will be added here.*
-Video Player Screen
+- Video Player UI

-Continue Watching Modal
+- Continue Watching Modal

--(Wireframes will be added here after design)-
+`/wireframes/video-player.png`
+`/wireframes/continue-modal.png`

+---

-##⭐ 7.
-Key Value Points
+## ⭐ 7.
+Business Value / Improvements

-Reduces user drop-off by enabling seamless progress continuation.

-Improves user satisfaction and completion rates.

-Eliminates frustration caused by manual seeking.

-Allows clean tracking of learning progress for the platform.

-##⭐ 8.
-Tools & Techniques Used

-User Stories

-Acceptance Criteria

-Use Case Definition

-Process Flow Analysis

-Wireframing (Figma / diagrams.net)
+This feature improves:
+- **User retention** (users return to unfinished content)
+- **Platform engagement** (easier navigation)
+- **UX quality** (no need to manually search playback point)
+- **Operational efficiency** (fewer support tickets regarding “video reset” issues)

+Future improvements may include:
+- Personalized recommendations based on progress
+- Progress sync across multiple devices
+- Offline watch progress synchronization

+---

+## 📁 Folder Structure (for this module)
+Video-Watching-Module/
+│

+├── README.md

+├── use-case/

+│ └── continue-watching-usecase.md

+├── user-stories/

+│ └── user-stories.md

+├── flowcharts/

+│ └── video-module-flow.png

+└── wireframes/

+├── video-player.png

+└── continue-modal.png